The George Washington University Online Clinical Research Administration & Regulatory Affairs Programs

 Estimated Program Tuition * $14,850.00

-* Tuition is calculated based on credits, at the currently published tuition rate.
-For programs with variable tuition rates, we use the out of state, part-time student rate.
+Tuition is calculated based on credits, at the published tuition rate.
+For programs with variable tuition rates, we use the rates for part-time students.
 Tuition number represents the cost of tuition for the entire program, not per semester or year.
-Total cost of tuition does not include additional fees.
+Estimated total tuition does not include additional fees, unless otherwise specified.
+Please check here for any tuition updates.